SRCCUTOVERDESTIndependent · No vendor bias · Updated Jun 2026

 Q. What does AWS egress actually cost for a cross-cloud move?

 A. AWS publishes the EC2 Data Transfer Out rate as $0.09 per GB for the first 10 TB per month, dropping to $0.085 for the next 40 TB, $0.07 for the next 100 TB, and $0.05 above 150 TB.
 A 50 TB cross-cloud move pays roughly $4,400 in AWS egress alone, before counting Direct Connect or AWS PrivateLink fees.
 AWS S3 to internet egress follows a similar tiered schedule.
+Since March 2024, AWS offers free data transfer out for customers genuinely leaving AWS (EU Data Act aligned), applied as a credit by AWS Support and, unlike Azure, without requiring account closure; a partial migration still pays the standard rates above.

 Q. Why would I move from AWS to Azure in the first place?